hande-qmc/hande/documentation/hubbard.rst

     that restart.x exists and restart.x+1 does not.

-    The restart file does not contain system information such as the U and T parameter, lattice vectors or number of electrons.
+    The restart file does not contain system information such as the U and T parameter, lattice vectors, number of electrons or if the walker population were evolved using standard FCIQMC or initiator-FCIQMC.
 Thus it is important use the same system parameters when restarting a calculation.
+    The consistency of the restart file with the input options supplied is not checked.

-Please note that the RNG is not restarted, so running two shorter calculations via the restart facility is not completely identical to running a single calculation for the same number of Monte Carlo cycles.
+    Please note that the RNG is not stored in the restart file, so running two shorter calculations via the restart facility is not completely identical to running a single calculation for the same number of Monte Carlo cycles.

     Restart is currently only implemented in serial.